index

 Faculty Introduction

-Lingjia Liu, ECE professor at Virginia Tech's Institute for Advanced Computing, College of Engineering Dean's Fellow 24'-25' and Andrew J. Young Professor; he directs Wireless@Virginia Tech, focusing on 5G/6G networks, Machine Learning in Wireless Tech, Open RAN, and Dynamic Spectrum Sharing.
+Lingjia Liu, is an ECE professor at Virginia Tech's Institute for Advanced Computing, College of Engineering Dean's Fellow 24'-25' and Andrew J. Young Professor.
+He directs Wireless@Virginia Tech, focusing on 5G/6G networks, Machine Learning in Wireless Tech, Open RAN, and Dynamic Spectrum Sharing.

-Yaling Yang, ECE professor at Virginia Tech Institute for Advanced Computing, researches in network protocols, dynamic spectrum access networks, sensor networks, marine communications, and network security.
+Yaling Yang, is an ECE professor at Virginia Tech Institute for Advanced Computing; she researches in network protocols, dynamic spectrum access networks, sensor networks, marine communications, and network security.

 Our Sponsors